lwmqn/shepherd/README.md

 *************************************************
 <a name="API_maintain"></a>
 ### .maintain([clientIds,][callback])
-Maintains the network.
-This will refresh all Client Devices on qserver by rediscovering each remote device.
+Maintain Clients in the network.
+This will refresh all Client Devices on qserver by rediscovering them.
 Only the specified Client Devices will be refresh if calling with an array of `clientIds`.

 **Arguments:**

 1. `clientIds` (_String[]_): An array of Client ids.
 2. `callback` (_Function_): `function (err, results) { ... }`.
 Get called after the maintenance finished.
 The `results` is an array to indicate whether each Client Device is successfully refreshed.
-Each entry in `results` is an object of `{ clientId, result }`, where `result` is a Boolean value to tell the success of refreshment.
+Each entry in `results` is an object of `{ clientId, result }`, where `result` is a boolean to tell the success of refreshment.

 **Returns:**

-* _promise_
+* _none_

 **Examples:**

 ```js
 qserver.maintain(function (err, clientIds) {
     console.log(clientIds);

     // [
     //    { clientId: 'foo', result: true },
     //    { clientId: 'bar', result: true },